 What Is the Ideal Contrast Value?

-How to Determine Your Face Contrast Value
+How to Determine Your Face Contrast Level

-I recommend taking a picture of your face in good, natural lighting.
+We recommend taking a picture of your face in good, natural lighting.
 Then, use an app to apply a black and white filter to the image.

 Examine the light and dark areas of your pictures.
 Are your eye whites very bright?
 Are there dark shadows around your nose, cheeks, etc.?
 If so, you probably have a high value.
-If the lights and darks appear more muted, you probably have a low value.
+If the lights and darks appear more muted, you probably have a low contrast value.

 Styling Tips for High Face Contrast